 How To Sleep Better & Reduce Eye Strain

 How do we turn off the negative effects blue light?
 Among the options to combat blue light interference from electronic devices is with lenses that filter this part of the blue light spectrum.
 The lenses used in bluwinx glasses are designed to do just that.
 They filter the blue light in the range of 459-484 thereby making them possibly the most effective solution in improving the daytime overstimulation and the negative nighttime effects of blue light on our quality of sleep compared to other competitive options on the market today.

+It’s crucial to know what you’re buying when considering blue light filtering glasses.
 There are countless articles and research being conducted on the negative affect of using digital devices on children’s sleep habits.
-As we mentioned earlier, the current recommended hours of sleep by The National Sleep Foundation is; Preschoolers 3-5 years old require 10 to 13 hours of sleep, Children ages 6-13 years old require 9 to 11 hours of sleep, Teenagers 14-17 years old require 8-10 hours.
+As we mentioned earlier, the current recommended hours of sleep by The National Sleep Foundation is; preschoolers 3-5 years old require 10 to 13 hours of sleep, children ages 6-13 years old require 9 to 11 hours of sleep, Teenagers 14-17 years old require 8-10 hours.
 That said, the excessive use of digital devises can have a negative impact on the amount and quality of sleep children get a night.

 Among the reasons for the disrupted sleep are really two-fold.
-First, instead of regular bedtimes kids are staying up later watching TV, using tablets and looking at their cell phones.
-Thus, instead of shutting or slowing down their brain activity they are continuing to stimulate it thereby delaying their sleep onset.
+Instead of regular bedtimes, kids are staying up later watching TV or looking at their mobile devices.
+Instead of shutting down or slowing their brain activity they are continuing to stimulate it thereby delaying their sleep onset.